-PACS numbers: 77.65.-j,77.90.+k
+PACS number(s): 77.65.-j, 77.90.+k

-Flexoelectricity (FxE) refers to the linear response of electric polarization to an applied strain gradient [1].
-Because a strain gradient breaks inversion symmetry, FxE is always symmetry-allowed, unlike piezoelectricity which arises only in noncentrosymmetric materials.
+Introduction.
+Flexoelectricity (FxE) refers to the linear response of electric polarization to an applied strain gradient.
+Because a strain gradient breaks inversion symmetry, FxE is always symmetry allowed, unlike piezoelectricity, which arises only in noncentrosymmetric materials.
 The FxE effect is normally negligible on conventional length scales, but it may become very strong at the nanoscale, where huge strain gradients can significantly affect the functional properties of dielectric thin films, superlattices, and nanostructures.
-The possibility of large effects at the nanoscale with application to functional devices has caused a recent explosion of experimental interest in flexoelectricity [2-8].
+The possibility of large effects at the nanoscale with application to functional devices has caused a recent increase in experimental interest in flexoelectricity.2-8

-There have been remarkably few theoretical studies of FxE, the main difficulty being that strain gradients are inconsistent with translational symmetry.
-A classical phenomenological theory focused on lattice-mediated contributions was proposed by Tagantsev [9, 10] and later applied to study FxE properties of dielectrics by Maranganti and Sharma [11].
-A first attempt at a firstprinciples calculation of FxE is due to Hong et al. [12].
-Recently, Resta [13] developed a first-principles theory of FxE that was, however, limited to simple elemental insulators such as Si, and was not implemented in practice.
+To the best of our knowledge, there have been remarkably few theoretical studies of FxE, the main difficulty being that strain gradients are inconsistent with translational symmetry.
+A classical phenomenological theory focused on lattice-mediated contributions was proposed by Tagantsev and later applied to study FxE properties of dielectrics by Maranganti and Sharma.
+An attempt at a first-principles calculation of FxE is due to Hong et al. Recently, Resta developed a first-principles theory of FxE that was, however, limited to simple elemental insulators such as Si, and was not implemented in practice.
 Thus, unlike piezoelectricity, which is routinely calculated using modern first-principles methods in a mature theoretical framework, the theory of FxE remains in a primitive state.

-In this Letter, we present a complete theory of the frozen-ion contributions to the FxE coefficient (FEC), which were not addressed in Refs.
-[9-11].
+In this Rapid Communication, we present a complete theory of the frozen-ion contributions to the FxE coefficient (FEC), which were not addressed in Refs.
+9-11.
 Working under mixed electric boundary conditions to be defined shortly, we demonstrate that the contribution of a given atom to the frozen-ion FEC is just proportional to the third moment of the change in charge density induced by its displacement.
 This is true for all insulating crystals, from elemental dielectrics to piezoelectrics and ferroelectrics.
 Furthermore, we propose several practical supercell-based methods for extracting the FEC from ab initio calculations, show that these give consistent results, and discuss their relative advantages.
 We report the frozen-ion FECs for C, Si, MgO, NaCl, SrTiO3, BaTiO3, and PbTiO3, and discuss the trends that emerge from this data.
 Finally, we briefly discuss three important subtleties: (i) the issue of pseudopotential dependence; (ii) the question of "surface contributions" to the FxE; and (iii) the treatment of transverse components using current-density response.
 The extension beyond the frozen-ion case, taking into account the internal lattice relaxations in response to strains and strain gradients, will be reported elsewhere.